gmbecker/contributing_to_r_lesson/outline.md

 ## Always

-- View the actaul diff before submission
+- View the actual diff before submission
   - Should be **no** whitespace-only changes
 - Consider/try to update documentation to reflect any changes
 - **Test the exact diff file you are submitting using R-devel/trunk**